SamMwenda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 3 New owner 3-new_owner contains a script that changes the owner of the file hello to the user betty

 Task 4 Empty!
 4-empty contains a script that creates a new empty file empty

+Task 5 Execute 5-execute contains a script that give execution permissions to hello